nicofretti/flink_experiment/README.md

 ```

 ### Explanation
-1. The data_stream is filtered to remove the flights with a tail number equal to 0 or 000000 and the flights with a delay (15 minutes).
-The remaining flights are mapped to a new data type FlightWithDelay that contains the tail number, the date and time of the flight, the origin and destination airports, and the delay.
+1. The `data_stream` is filtered to remove the flights with a tail number equal to 0 or 000000 and the flights with a delay (15 minutes).
+The remaining flights are mapped to a new data type `FlightWithDelay` that contains the tail number, the date and time of the flight, the origin and destination airports, and the delay.
-2. The stream is partitioned by the tail number of the plane and a window of two seconds is applied.
+2. The stream is partitioned with `keyBy` by the tail number of the plane with a window of two seconds.
-3. The window is aggregated using the aggregate function.
-The accumulator is a FlightDelayAccumulator that can be see as a map foreach tail number.
-The map consist a sorted list of flights (order by time of departure) keyed by the day of the flight.
+3. The window is aggregated using the `aggregate` function.
+The accumulator is a `FlightDelayAccumulator` that can be see as a map/dictionary for each tail number.
+The map/dictionary consist a sorted list of flights (order by time of departure) keyed by the day of the flight.
 So each new flight is added to the list of flights of the corresponding day.
-The accumulator is initialized with the first flight of the window.
-So at the end of the window, the accumulator contains all the flights of the plane in the window, grouped by day, and sorted by time of departure.
+The accumulator is initialized with the first flight of the window with a new tail number not already defined.
+So at the end of the window, the accumulator contains all the flights of a plane in the window, grouped by day, and sorted by time of departure.
 4. Then the accumulator is filtered to keep only the flights that have a cascading delay.
 The filter is applied using the `has_cascading_delays` function.
 This function checks if in each day there is more than one flight and if the chain of flights is well-formed (the origin of the second flight is the destination of the first flight and so on) otherwise the chain is discarded.
-5. The result is written to a csv file using the sinkTo function.
+5. The result is written to a csv file using the `sinkTo` function.

 ### Considerations
 The size of the window can be arbitrarily decided, but it is to be taken into account that some cascading delays may not be found because flights on the same day are divided into two different windows.
 A solution can be to make the stream more intelligent by sending the data divided by day.
-Another consideration is that cascading delays that form between two consecutive days are not found, to solve this problem it would be necessary to remove the `has_cascading_delays` filter and analyze the stream obtained on a new window of size 2 days.
+Another consideration is that cascading delays that are coming from two consecutive days are not found, to solve this problem it would be necessary to remove the `has_cascading_delays` filter and add a new window that contains flights by couple of days.

 ### Result
 The result is a csv file with the following format: